surajyadav29/fullstack-deploy-docker-on-ec2/README.md

 - Frontend communicates with backend through Nginx reverse proxy
 - Deployed on AWS EC2 using Docker
 - Demonstrates cloud deployment workflow
+- Nginx routes frontend at `/` and backend API at `/api/`.
+- Demonstrates building Docker images and pushing to Docker Hub.
+- Shows multi-container orchestration using docker-compose.

 ## Deployment Workflow

-1. Pushed project from VS Code to GitHub repository.
-2. Pulled the project repository on AWS EC2 instance.
-3. Built and ran frontend and backend Docker containers.
+1. Clone the GitHub repository to local machine.
+2. Build Docker images for frontend and backend.
+3. Push images to Docker Hub.
+4. SSH into AWS EC2 instance and pull images.
+5. Deploy containers with Docker Compose.
-4. Configured Nginx as a reverse proxy to route traffic to frontend and backend.
+6. Configure Nginx as reverse proxy for frontend and backend.
-5. Verified that the application is accessible publicly via EC2 public IP.
+7. Verify deployment via EC2 public IP.

 ## Access